grafana/grafana/docs/sources/panels/transformations/types-options.md

 **Reduce fields** will keep the existing frame structure, but collapse each field into a single value.
-For example with the calculation *last*, the result would still be two frames, each with one row:
+For example with the calculation *last*, results in two frames, each with one row:

 Query A: